“good morning, mr roy, this is aruna calling from the concierge desk, your driver is here…” the girl’s voice was pleasant and cheerful.

 ronen left the room and started making his way to the elevator. he had decided to come eventually, but only for a week. he would go and see the house, also locate a real estate agent and hand over the responsibility of finding a buyer to him. then he would leave.

-paresh mukherjee, his childhood friend, who still lived in the same neighbourhood, had offered to find a broker. he hadn’t met paresh in a long time. a couple of years ago, though, paresh’s youngest daughter had come to do a one year post graduation course at the london school of economics, that’s when the two of them had got back in touch again. paresh, or gora as everyone called him, was very touched by emma’s hospitality and kindness to neera.
+paresh mukherjee, his childhood friend, who still lived in the same neighbourhood, had offered to find a broker. he hadn’t met paresh in a long time. a couple of years ago, though, paresh’s youngest daughter neera had come to do a one year post graduate course at the london school of economics, that’s when the two of them had got back in touch again. paresh, or gora as everyone called him, was very touched by emma’s hospitality and kindness to neera.

-he’d invited ronen for a chat and lunch this afternoon. his mother still made ilish maach and chhanar payesh, gora had laughed on the phone, and his wife made the best chilli chicken and chow mien, what more could a man want. then there was kingfisher beer, he’d said sounding happy and welcoming. he had also asked the agent to come across later in the day to meet ronen.
+he’d invited ronen for a chat and lunch this afternoon. his mother still made ilish maach and chhanar payesh, gora had laughed on the phone, and his wife made the best chilli chicken and chow mein, what more could a man want. then there was kingfisher beer, he’d said sounding happy and welcoming. he had also asked the agent to come across later in the day to meet ronen.

 the hilsa fish or ilish continued to bring the bengali heart joy wherever it may be, ronen curbed a smile. even doctor ali would rush to east london at the mere mention of fresh arrivals.